haaaaaaarshs/su26_ai301_contribution/README.md

 On July 8, 2026, my CodePath instructor reviewed and approved SkipUI Issue #431 for my second contribution cycle.

 Because the issue came from SkipUI's existing issue list rather than the provided CodePath spreadsheet, I waited for course approval before officially moving forward with it.
-Now that the issue has been approved, Phase I is complete, and I am beginning Phase II.
+Now that the issue has been approved, Phase I is complete, and I have moved into Phase II.

-The issue is still open, and I have already commented on the GitHub issue to express interest.
+The issue is still open, and I have already commented on it to express interest.

 My next goal is to move quickly through reproduction and root-cause analysis so I can begin implementation without stretching this contribution across the rest of the course.
 I would like to complete Issue #431 early enough to attempt another SkipUI contribution before the course ends.
 My current plan is to finish this issue first and then, if it is still available, investigate Issue #246 as a possible third contribution.